 It is further posited that the fit between environmental dimensions and strategic orientation will lead to better organizational performance (Venkatraman and Prescott, 1990).
+The strategic choice perspective proposes that strategy, structure and process must fit environmental circumstances and that these conditions may change over time (Child, 1972; Lawrence and Lorsch, 1969; Thompson, 1967).
+Management must be able to scan and interpret the environment and make decisions appropriate for both internal arrangement and external alignment.
 Consistent with this perspective, Mintzberg (1973) defines strategy as a patterned stream of decisions, which focus on a set of resource allocations that are employed in an attempt to reach a position consistent with a firm's environment.
+He identified entrepreneurial planning and adaptive modes of strategy making and related this to organizational and environmental context in which they occur.
+He placed emphasis on decision making process rather than context of strategies and structure was defined along simple dimensions of size, age and power distributions.